Easy Dublin Day Trip With Kids

 Smaller kids will have a hard time grasping its age and significance, of course.
 But the tour doesn’t take long.
 Unless they’re very likely to be scared by the dim passageway they’ll at least find a little mysterious.

 Check reviews and find the best rates for Dublin hotels on TripAdvisor.

 Find the perfect apartment for your Dublin stay on Flipkey.

 Read up on your Irish Myths and Legends before you go.

 Explore the Boyne Valley

-Newgrange, Slane and the battle site form a triangle of points that’s fairly manageable in a day even with kids (though Slane’s genteel opulence and inevitable no-touching rules might be too nerve wracking with a toddler or preschooler).
+Newgrange, Slane and the battle site form a triangle of points that’s fairly manageable in a day even with kids.
+I found places like Slane with their genteel opulence and inevitable no-touching rules too nerve wracking to visit when I had a preschooler.

 Consider a Ghost Story

 If you’re not totally exhausted yet, stop on the way back to Dublin in the tiny coastal farm town of Gormanston and visit its castle.